Mohamed-Abotalb/alx-low_level_programming/0x0B-malloc_free/README.md

 ## Advanced Parts of the Task

 - First C file is 100-argstostr.c, it concatenates all the arguments of the program.

+- Second C file is 101-strtow.c, it splits a string into words.